 Like any other project, book design is a collaborative process, and it’s important that you understand the step-by-step procedure we will be going through to achieve the best possible result for your book.
 Please take the time to read this information – it’s all important!
+You can see examples of book jacket design on the Gallery page.

 1) BOOK DESIGN CONCEPT